iterative/dvc.org/content/docs/user-guide/experiment-management/running-experiments.md

 # Running Experiments

-We explain how to execute DVC Experiments, setting their parameters, using multiple jobs to run them in parallel, and running them in queues, among other details.
+We explain how to execute DVC Experiments, setting their parameters, queueing them for future execution, running them in parallel, among other details.

 > 📖 If this is the first time you are introduced into data science
 > experimentation, you may want to check the basics in